 Programs were stored in memory in several arrays.
 There was a main one that contained statements, and couple to hold procedure names and offsets into the main array.

 The runtime divided the screen in 4 areas (this was a 40x25 text screen, so not much room was left for each), and each window could run a separate program.
 The runtime would do a round robin on each running program, executing a single statement of each on each pass.
-For this it had to keep keeping a separate program counter and variables for each.
+For this it had to maintain a separate program counter and variables for each.
 I even planned to add windowing calls to create custom windows but I never got to finish it.

 It was at this time that I also got interested in electronics, so I built a a few contraptions controlled by the C64, but that’s a tale for another post.